goldshtn/wams-android/README.md

 Introduction to WAMS-Android
 ============================

 This is the Windows Azure Mobile Services unofficial Android SDK.
 It is provided with no warranty or support, implied or explicit.
 Use at your own risk.
-The code is provided under the Creative Commons Attribution License [http://creativecommons.org/licenses/by/3.0/us/].
+The code is provided under the [Creative Commons Attribution License](http://creativecommons.org/licenses/by/3.0/us/).

 This SDK covers the following features of Windows Azure Mobile Services:
 * Basic CRUD operations on data tables (select, insert, update, delete)
 * Simple query operators (gt, lt, equals)
 * Simple paging operators (top, skip)
+* Push support with GCM and some scripts on the server

 To use the SDK, download the source and add the provided project as a library project to your Eclipse workspace.
 Next, add a library reference from your app to this project.
 Note that the project requires an minimum API level of 2.2.